Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Additional details on the simulation experiments

-Here, we provide additional details on the implementation of the competing methods in our simulation experiments.
+Here, we provide additional details on the implementation of our method and competing baselines in our simulation experiments.
+We evaluate the validified posterior possibility $\pi_w(\beta \mid A)$ at the true value of $\beta$, where our uncertainty intervals cover if $\pi_w(\beta \mid A) > 0.05$ at the data-generating value of $\beta$.
+To explicitly find the intervals, we numerically solve $\pi_w(\beta \mid A) = 0.05$.
+Subtracting the two solutions yields the interval length.
+However, numerically solving for the intervals becomes computationally infeasible for the MC approximation (even for relatively small $M$).
+Thus, we only report median interval lengths for the $\chi^2$-based VIPER variants.

 For the plausible GMM (PGMM) estimator, we put a baseline Gaussian prior with identity prior covariance on the moment restriction.
 This puts all values of $\alpha$ considered (transformed to the moment restriction) well within the centre of that distribution.
-To implement BudgetIV, we use the code available at \url{https://github.com/jpenn2023/budgetIVr}.
-Their method has two hyperparameters $b$ and $\tau$, which jointly specify how many components of $\alpha$ can exceed the threshold $\tau$.
-We set $b = 1$ and specify the budget $\tau$ analogously to the thresholds we use for our possibilistic approach.
-This means that at least one instrument has to be valid in the sense that $\lvert \alpha_i \rvert \leq \tau$.
-In the multiple instrument case, we would rather set $b=p=5$, but this never returns a plausible set.
-This explains why BudgetIV is very conservative in the multiple instrument case.
 The CIIV results are based on the implementation available at \url{https://github.com/xlbristol/CIIV} with default settings.
 The gIVBMA method is implemented by \url{https://github.com/gregorsteiner/gIVBMA.jl} and we choose the hyper-$g/n$ prior specification.